 For being a tough mofo that can fight and contribute offensively.

-And the winner is…Tanner Jeannot of the Nashville Predators!
+And the winner is…Brady Tkachuk of the Ottawa Senators.

 Brady Tkachuk, Ottawa Senators (2021)